AlabamaASRL/asset_asrl/doc/examples/zermelolink.rst

 #################

 Link Constraints are the way that ASSET handles multi-phase problems.
 A link constraint enforces that state variables must be equal across phases.
 That is to say that the final state of phase 1 must be equal to the first state of phase 2.
-To do this to the previous problem, we only have to make a few additions to the code from :ref:`Example 2a: Zermelo's Problem`.
+To do this to the previous problem, we only have to make a few additions to the code from :ref:`Zermelo's Problem`.
 The primary changes occur in the :code:`navigate` function.

 .. code-block:: python